envoyproxy/learnenvoy/_articles/circuit-breaking.md

 # Practical Circuit Breaking and Retries

-Circuit breaking and automatic retries are two powerful features of Envoy, and this article gives you a few examples of how to configure and use them.
+Circuit breaking and automatic retries are two great features of Envoy, and this article gives you a few examples of how to configure and use them.

 ## The setup